mdn/content-kit-template/README.md

 1. Fork or clone this template into a new repository.
 1. Edit your new repository's index.html file.
 1. Add any files needed to your repository.
+1. Add your Content Kit to the list on MDN: https://developer.mozilla.org/en-US/Learn/Content_Kits

 # Include the following in your new repository's README.md file: